Virginia-Pennsylvania Boundary

 Source: Library of Congress, A general map of the middle British colonies in America

-Ever since the proprietary grant to William Penn in 1681, the border between Virginia and Pennsylvania had depended upon defining the eastern edge of Pennsylvania and the southern boundary.
+Ever since the proprietary grant to William Penn in 1681, the border between Virginia and Pennsylvania had depended upon determining both the eastern edge of Pennsylvania and the southern boundary.
 The 40th degree of latitude was more than 12 miles north of New Castle, so the key location in Penn's charter to define his boundaries did not exist.
 Once the eastern and southern edges of Pennsylvania was resolved, however, surveyors could locate a north-south line "five degrees in longitude, to bee computed from the said Easterne Bounds" to mark the western edge of Pennsylvania.

 colonial boundary claims of Pennsylvania vs. New York, 1755